A good biography should answer two questions: who are you and why are you good for this job?

 A biography can be a good place to mention endorsements you’ve received, awards you’ve received, or if you’ve been recognized by community organizations.
 If you list every single accomplishment in your biography, it will appear cluttered and hard to read.
 Don’t just list these accomplishments, weave them into a story when you share them.

-Political values best for biography
+Political values can connect to your biography

 In addition, this is an opportunity to demonstrate your values instead of telling us about them.
 If faith is a big part of your motivation for running, you can share your volunteer work or leadership in your church.
 In the case of running on the basis of family values, you can highlight your time on the PTA of your children’s school or your free time spent teaching computer classes at the community center.
 You shouldn’t just list your values, but also demonstrate how you embody them.
 For conservative voters, actions speak louder than words.